mafolz/pi-vim/README.md

 # PI-Vim
-Platform Independend Vim Distribution.
+Platform Independent Vim Distribution.

-This is a fork of [[https://github.com/SweeD/swvim SwVim]] bun was changed a lot to run on all common OS and minimize the external dependencies to the environment.
+This is a fork of [https://github.com/SweeD/swvim SwVim] but was changed a lot to run on all common OS and minimize the external dependencies to the environment.

 Swvim is a little vim package.
 It's lightweight and optimized for rails development in terminal vim.